Canonical domains for coadjoint orbits: LS submanifolds, proper K ahler potentials, and Euler vector fields

-Because $\mathrm{N}_{(\ss)}$ is contained in the centralizer $\mathrm{Z}$ in the Iwasawa ruling of $\cO\to X$ there is no loss of generality in assuming that the fiber over $x$ is an affine subspace of $x+\nn(\ss)$.
-Likewise, in the opposite Iwasawa decomposition we may assume that the fiber over $x$ is an affine subspace of $x+\overline{\nn}(\ss)$.
-Because $\nn(\ss)\cap \overline{\nn}(\ss)=\{0\}$ and $\sigma$ fixes $\nn(\ss),\overline{\nn}(\ss)$ and $\overline{\nn}_{(x)}\oplus \nn_{(x)}$ (for non-imaginary roots their positivity or negativity is dictated by their restriction to $\aa\subset \ss$), Proposition \ref{pro:fixedpoints-sections} remains valid. \item Propositions \ref{pro:hol-ctg} and \ref{pro:LS} in Section \ref{sec:LS} remain valid, as they hinge on Proposition \ref{pro:fixedpoints-sections} and general properties of holomorphic cotangent bundles and their sections.
-The proof of Proposition \ref{pro:potential-properties} uses two ingredients involving the involution $\sigma$: firstly, that the Iwasawa projection intertwines the involution $\sigma$ on the total space $\cO$ and on the base $X$.
+Because $\mathrm{N}_{(\ss)}$ is contained in $\mathrm{Z}$, the centralizer of $x$, we may assume in the proof of Proposition \ref{pro:fixedpoints-sections} that the fiber $x+\nn(x)$ of the Iwasawa ruling of $\cO\to X$ is an affine subspace of $x+\nn(\ss)$.
+Likewise, in the opposite Iwasawa decomposition, we may assume that the fiber over $x$ is an affine subspace of $x+\overline{\nn}(\ss)$.
+Because $\nn(\ss)\cap \overline{\nn}(\ss)=\{0\}$ and $\sigma$ fixes the subspaces $\nn(x)\subset \nn(\ss),\overline{\nn}(x)\subset \overline{\nn}(\ss)$ (for non-imaginary roots their positivity or negativity is dictated by their restriction to $\aa\subset \ss$) and the direct sum $\overline{\nn}_{(\ss)}\oplus \nn_{(\ss)}$, Proposition \ref{pro:fixedpoints-sections} remains valid. \item Propositions \ref{pro:hol-ctg} and \ref{pro:LS} in Section \ref{sec:LS} remain valid, as they hinge on Proposition \ref{pro:fixedpoints-sections} and general properties of holomorphic cotangent bundles and their sections.
+The proof of Proposition \ref{pro:potential-properties} uses two ingredients involving the involution $\sigma$: first, that the Iwasawa projection intertwines the involution $\sigma$ on the total space $\cO$ and on the base $X$.
 This holds true for arbitrary involutions because as noted we can consider as Iwasawa fiber the $\sigma$-invariant subalgebra $\nn(\ss)$.
-Secondly, a decomposition of a vector $u\in \kk$ parametrized by positive roots.
-For a general involution we should replace positive roots by positive non-imaginary roots:
+Second, a decomposition of a vector $u\in \kk$ parameterized by positive roots.
+For a general involution we should replace the positive roots by the positive non-imaginary roots:

-Note that this is equivalent to using positive roots of the reduced root system and a basis of the corresponding eigen-space (which may have multiplicity greater than one). \end{enumerate} With the previous adjustments Theorem \ref{thm:canonical} is valid for arbitrary Lie algebra involutions on $\gg$.
+Note that this is equivalent to using the positive roots of the reduced root system and a basis of the corresponding eigen-spaces (which may have multiplicity greater than one). \end{enumerate} With the previous adjustments Theorem \ref{thm:canonical} is valid for arbitrary Lie algebra involutions on $\gg$.

 \begin{example} Any regular orbit of $\mathfrak{su}(3)$ is diffeomorphic to the manifold of full flags in $\C^3$.
-If we apply Theorem \ref{thm:canonical} to any regular orbit and the Weyl involution which conjugates the coefficients of a matrix, then we obtain a symplectomorphism to a domain of the cotangent bundle over the manifold of real full flags -- a manifold is diffeomorphic to the quotient of $\SU(2)$ by the quaternions (see e.g. \cite[Page 335]{DKV}).
+If we apply Theorem \ref{thm:canonical} to any regular orbit and the Weyl involution that conjugates the coefficients of a matrix, then we obtain a symplectomorphism to a domain of the cotangent bundle over the manifold of real full flags --- a manifold that is diffeomorphic to the quotient of $\SU(2)$ by the quaternions (see e.g. \cite[p.
+335]{DKV}).